 I asked my friend Henry Diltz, the renowned rock photographer, to come along for fun.
 He’d shot Monterey Pop, Woodstock, CSNY, The Doors, Joni, Jackson, JT, Eagles, Linda, Pryor, The Monkees, Buffalo Springfield, Lovin’ Spoonful and hundreds more, but had yet to experience a Tom Waits interview.
 So it was an idyllic virgin experience for both of us.

 We arrived at Zoetrope mid-day, like right after lunchtime.
 It was a half-hour I’ll never forget.
-I was sitting on a couch to the left just off camera.
+I was sitting on a couch to the left just off-camera.
 You’ll notice Tom is smoking.
-Before my tape rolled, he bummed a Marlboro from me, asking me to keep it on the down-low, because his wife, Katherine, would get mad.
+Before my tape rolled, he bummed a Marlboro from me, asking me to keep it on the down-low, because his new wife, Katherine, would get mad.
 So I didn’t front him off.
 Until now.
 I quit for good a year later.

 The interview that follows took place Thursday afternoon, Sept.
 4, 1980, in Tom Waits’ two-room office on the old Hollywood General movie lot, now part of Francis Ford Coppola’s Zoetrope empire.

 Waits was ensconced there while working on original songs for “One from the Heart,” a film Coppola was directing.
 Waits wanted to talk briefly about his seventh album for Asylum: “Heartattack and Vine.”

 We met in a Zoetrope hallway a bit less than an hour after the interview was set to begin, and he apologized for being late as he walked to his car – a dusty Monte Carlo – so he could get the keys to his office.
 He was wearing a skinny-brimmed black (Trilby) hat, white shirt, black pants and black pointed roach-impalers.